 - Voided check as proof of a business bank account

-Tech support is a critical function in keeping huge enterprise computer systems and networks running in business and government.
+A payment gateway for tech support is a critical function in keeping huge enterprise computer systems and networks running in business and government.

 The cloud would not be possible without the dedicated commitment of hundreds of thousands of hardware engineers, software engineers and skilled technicians.
 Microsoft’s Azure and Amazon Web Services could not have come into being without them.

-Every year, thousands of tech support startups succeed because of the insatiable demand.
+Every year, thousands of tech support business startups succeed because of the insatiable demand.
 Remote support is especially cost effective when it can be carried out from countries where wages, even for highly skilled technicians, are lower than in the US.

 The blackspot in this booming tech support industry is the consumer devices market.
 Specifically, fraudulent exploitation of the ignorance of non-technical owners of laptops, desktops, tablets, smartphones and other end-user computing devices.